12 Day Kimberley Photography Tour

 En-route we stop to look at the King Leopold Range lookout, which offers great photo opportunities.

-After setting up camp, we head to spectacular Tunnel Creek, a 750m long limestone tunnel in the Napier Range, carved into the rock over millions of years.
-As we walk through the tunnel, view stalactites and stalacmites and hear the story of Jandamarra, who used the tunnel as a hideout in the late 1800’s.
+Continuing onto Tunnel Creek, we walk through the 750m long limestone tunnel in the Napier Range, carved into the rock over millions of years.
+View stalactites and stalacmites and hear the story of Jandamarra, who used the tunnel as a hideout in the late 1800’s.

 END ITINERARY